dlecona/KMeansClustering/README.md

         a.
 Amonunt of points generated
   2) Centers

         a.
-Amount of center generated
+Amount of centers generated
   3) Cluster S.D.

         a.
 Sets a standard deviation to the clusters